tomkerkhove/promitor/docs/deployment/index.md

 # Kubernetes
 We currently provide [a helm chart](https://github.com/tomkerkhove/promitor/tree/master/charts) which deploys all the required infrastructure on your Kubernetes cluster.

-You can then edit the values.yaml, or take a look at [this example yaml](https://github.com/tomkerkhove/promitor/blob/master/charts/local-values.yaml.example) to base your own on.
+To use this, you will need to provide parameters [via `--set` or `--values`](https://helm.sh/docs/using_helm/#customizing-the-chart-before-installing).
+[Our example yaml](https://github.com/tomkerkhove/promitor/blob/master/charts/local-values.yaml.example) shows a sample configuration file.

 You will need to provide the following values to minimally run the chart:
 - Application Id